brandonladd/SalesDashboard/README.md

 - Add more interactive features such as drill-down functionality and data filtering options.
 - Improve the user interface and visualizations for better data representation.

+## Works Cited
+- The video used for inspiration: https://www.youtube.com/watch?v=Sb0A9i6d320&ab_channel=CodingIsFun
+- Used streamlit's website for almost everything: https://docs.streamlit.io/
+- I also used plotly's website, mainly for the pie chart: https://plotly.com/python/graphing-multiple-chart-types/  and also https://plotly.com/python/templates/
+- This was used to help edit the legend transparency/color: https://www.geeksforgeeks.org/python-plotly-how-to-customize-legend/#
+- For misc. of course I referenced the almighty: https://stackoverflow.com/
+- For the dataset, I found it at this website: https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls

+## Dataset Info
+- This dataset is an excel sheet full of information from a national Superstore that sells Furniture, Office Supplies, and Technology.
+It is significant because my app can leverage this information to help a business owner make proper decisions based of visual representations of said data.